david-cortes/findblas/README.md

 Also included is a `build_ext_with_blas` class built on top of `Cython.Distutils.build_ext` that can be passed to `distutils` and `setuptools`, and which will automatically add links to BLAS; and a header `findblas.h` that will include the function prototypes from the library that was found.

 The `build_ext_with_blas` module works also in builds originating from `readthedocs.org` without explicitly adding a specific BLAS dependency like `mkl`, so you can add `findblas` as a dependency for a Python package and host its documentation on RTD without additional hassle.

+*Note about RTD: when building in `readthedocs.org`, it will only define BLAS functions, not LAPACK functions, so if your package uses LAPACK and is to be hosted at readthedocs, you'll need to use the mock system in the docs configuration, or alternatively, add a specific dependency for RTD outside of the default `requirements.txt` such as `mkl-devel`.
+You'll also have to undefine or redefine the environment variable `'READTHEDOCS'` in the later case.*

 Package has been tested in Windows, Linux, Mac, FreeBSD, and OpenBSD.